 (Photo Credit: Darlene Tandon)

 I am an educator and an unschooler.
-I have a master’s degree in Educational Studies, with a focus on democratic education and co-created pedagogy.
+I have a M.A. in Educational Studies, with a focus on democratic education and co-created pedagogy.
 My favourite thing to do is to work with people to co-create spaces, systems and activities that allow people to support themselves and each other.
 So often, when we collaborate with others we can create things that function and nourish more deeply than we could have imagined working alone.

 For over fifteen years, I have had the profound delight of developing my practice under the mentorship of Helen Hughes.
 Amoung other things, she has taught me about deep respect and the important work of paying attention to the sparkle in people’s eyes.